-Some years ago I found I got cramps from vitamin B12 injections in the evening, past the time I exercised.
-If I did 5 minutes of exercise on my Gazelle after a B12 injection, then I had no cramps during the night.
+Some years ago I found I would get cramps from vitamin B12 injections in the evening, past the time I exercised.
+If I did 5 minutes of exercise on my Gazelle after a B12 injection, then I had no cramping in my legs during the night.

 Later I discovered that as long as I had a magnesium tablet before or shortly after an evening vitamin B12 injection, I did not get cramps.

 Cramps despite the research

 Cramps from vitamin B12 surprised me.
 When I had researched B12 the studies overwhelmingly said there was no danger of taking too much; therefore, vitamin B12 was harmless.
 But suddenly I was having cramps from vitamin B12.
 That didn’t seem harmless.

 On the other hand, it was pretty simple to have a magnesium tablet when I had an evening B12 injection.

 Sometime later I learned about Methylcobalamin lozenges, and happily used 5 or more 5 mg. lozenges a day.
 That was how much B12 I needed so that I wouldn’t have nose bleeds, feel depressed or have numb feet, among other signs of low vitamin B12 levels.

 It was great to know that as long as I had a magnesium tablet I didn’t get cramps in my legs or feet from vitamin B12.

 Then I hurt my back.
 Each time the pain woke me during the night I used another 5 mg.
 Methylcobalamin lozenge.
 I believed it helped with the pain.

 It may have helped at first but before long I was getting excruciating muscle spasms that affected not just all of each of my legs, but also my torso, which was scary.